Washington Child Support Guidelines (2026 Updates)

 The SSR and Low-Income Safeguards

 Washington law ensures every parent retains a minimum income to survive.
-The 2026 SSR is fixed at approximately $2,394.
-At the $500 level, the court verifies that the payor still retains approximately $2,394 after the Court Discretion payment.
+The 2026 SSR is fixed at $2,394.
+At the $500 level, the court verifies that the payor still retains $2,394 after the Court Discretion payment.

 Calculation Summary & Requirements